mahendra-cs/ecom-pulse/README.md

     -   Start the Order, Inventory, and Payment services.
     -   Start Prometheus for metrics collection.
     -   Start Grafana for metrics visualization.
+    -   Start Loki and Promtail for log aggregation.
     -   Start JMeter for traffic simulation.

 3.  **Access Dashboards:**